ravi-bhardwaj/person-address-api-client/README.md

 To Run this application Python is required with the requests dependency.
 It can be run by running main.py file.

 Alternatively, on Windows run the main.exe file in the dist folder.
+This does not require Python to be installed.

 ### NOTE: The Person Address Api must be running locally on port 8080 for this application to work.